Rio Cinema, Dalston: 1976 to present day

+Following a staff paycut in 2013 in May 2016 staff went on strike over a Living Wage pay dispute and threat of redundancies.

 In August 2016 it was announced that a second screen would be added in the basement space of the Rio, opening in summer 2017.

 In 2017 the cinema successfully raised £125,000 to restore the art deco exterior and build a second screen in the large basement space, the second screen seating 28 opened in December 2017.

 In May 2019, the cinema opened a new bar in the basement space, next to the second screen.
 The bar was named the Ludski Bar, in tribute to Clara Ludski, the original owner of the cinema.

+In 2024 the Cinema cancelled a Eurovision screening event in an Israeli boycott which led to an investigation by the charity commission.